Corporate-Owned Critical Illness Insurance in Alberta

 A 40-year-old incorporated dentist wants $250,000 of critical illness coverage.
 Permanent, with a 100% return-of-premium rider triggered at age 65.

-If no claim happens by age 65, the ROP refund comes back to the dentist personally as a return of capital.
-The premiums going in were already after-tax personal dollars (the rider was paid for personally), and the refund coming out is tax-paid — meaning tax-free in the hands of the individual.
-After 25 years, total premiums paid into the policy add up to roughly $162,500 ($100,000 from the corporation on the base coverage plus $62,500 personally on the ROP rider).
-The full $162,500 is refunded to the dentist personally, tax-free.
+If no claim happens by 65, the ROP refund returns to the dentist personally as a return of capital.
+The premiums going in were paid with personal after-tax dollars (the rider was paid personally), and the refund coming out is tax-paid in the dentist's hands, so the refund itself is tax-free.

 The Risks Worth Knowing About

-CRA scrutiny
+CRA Scrutiny

 Documentation

-Shareholder agreements
+Shareholder Agreements

 When This Isn't the Right Strategy

-A few situations where corporate-owned critical illness with split-dollar isn't the answer:
+Situations where corporate-owned critical illness with split-dollar isn't the answer:

 • You're not incorporated.
 (Obvious, but worth saying.)